Vasectomy Specialist

 Urology Of Greater Atlanta

-In most cases, the team of urologists at Urology of Greater Atlanta can reverse vasectomies.
+In most cases, our team of urologists at Urology of Greater Atlanta can reverse vasectomies.
 During a vasectomy reversal, your physician uses microsurgical techniques and instruments to reattach the two ends of the vas deferens.
 This is a highly complex procedure that takes several hours under general anesthesia.
-The first part of the procedure allows your urologist to evaluate your sperm production.
-Depending on the quantity and quality of your sperm, your doctor performs either a vasovasostomy (connection of the vas to vas) or an epididymovasostomy (connection of the epididymis to vas).

 If the sperm is abundant and appears healthy, your doctor performs a vasovasostomy with a high-powered surgical microscope.
 Clear, watery fluid with no sperm can still benefit from a vasovasostomy.
 If the vasectomy fluid is thick and sperm are present, or there isn’t any fluid, your doctor performs an epididymovasostomy.